breengles/poor-man-OS-setup/readme.md

 ```

 ## vim
-if you prefer vim instead of neovim change last line to
+if you are using vim instead of neovim change last line to
 ```
 cp vimrc ${HOME}/.vimrc
 ```

+> do not forget to call `:PlugInstall` for (n)vim